 IP rights and licences

-While licences of patents and trade marks can be noted on the relevant registers, registration is not a precondition to validity.
+Granting licences in respect of patents and trade marks can also be done under an outsourcing contract and must be noted on the relevant government register.

 Transfer by operation of law